This post may contain affiliate links. Please read our disclosure policy.

 Jerk seasoning is made from a blend of dry herbs and spices whereas jerk marinade is more of a wet blend.
 The spice blend is often used as a dry rub, whereas the marinade is often used to marinate meats overnight as the flavours soak in more effectively.
 Both are used very similarly, but it’s all up to preference.

 Although it can last a long time, it can become stale.
-If the pigment of your spice blend begins to fade, it has lost its potency.
+If the colour has faded significantly and the aroma is weak, it’s lost its potency.

 Jamaican Jerk Seasoning Recipe